NeriRos/NeriRos/README.md

 # Neri's GitHub Profile

-## 😄 About Me
+## About Me
 Hi there!
-My name is Neri, and I'm a highly skilled full-stack software engineer with over 4 years of experience in software development.
-I'm passionate about creating innovative solutions, and I'm currently seeking a full-stack developer position in a high-tech product company.
+My name is Neri, and I'm a full-stack software engineer with 5 years of experience in software development.

-## 🧪 My Expertise
+## My Expertise

 | Type            | Values    |
 | -------------   | ------------- |